Scale insects like mealybugs are among the most common parasites on indoor plants.

 When do scale insects usually appear?

-Scale insects and mealybugs don’t necessarily appear in any given season, but rather emerge when a set of conditions is met.
+Scale insects and mealybugs don’t necessarily appear in any given season.
+Rather, they emerge when a set of conditions is met.
 Scale insects like heat and high humidity.

-- Scale is most common in spring, summer and until the beginning of fall in our gardens.
+• Scale is most common in spring, summer and the beginning of fall.
+They infect all sorts of shrubs.

 As we’ve just mentioned, scale insects love heat and humidity.

-Scale insects and mealybugs must be dealt with immediately because an onslaught can very well kill your plant.
+Scale insects and mealybugs must be dealt with immediately because a heavy onslaught can kill your plant.

-- This hinders proper plant development and growth, and can even lead to contamination by a black fungus called sooty mold.
+• This hinders proper plant development and growth.
+It also leads to contamination by a black fungus called sooty mold.

-- On fruit trees, especially citrus trees, scale insects and mealybugs can compromise the entire harvest.
-It can even kill a whole tree if they aren’t dealt with early enough.
+• On fruit trees, especially citrus, scale insects and mealybugs can destroy entire harvests.
+It can even kill a whole tree if not dealt with early enough.

-Since some scale insects are specific to a single plant or plant family, they actually have value as a form of biological control.
+Did you know?
+Some scale insect species are specific to a single plant or plant family.
+These are being investigated for use as a form of biological control against certain invasive plants.

 Plants often attacked by scale insects and mealybugs

-Most indoor plants such as ficus tree or hibiscus, orchid, rose, and even succulent-like plants such as Zamioculcas and Aloe vera can contract this pest.
+Most indoor plants such as the ficus tree or hibiscus, orchid, rose, and even succulent plants like Zamioculcas and Aloe vera can become victims.

-Outdoor plants are also attacked, including citrus, lime tree (or basswood), hortensia, oleander, lilac, olive tree, mulberry tree, red currant, peach tree, and also, albeit less often, the apple tree.
+Outdoor plants are also attacked, including citrus, lime tree (or basswood), hydrangea, oleander, lilac, olive tree, mulberry tree, red currant, peach tree, and also (less often) apple tree.

-An efficient and timely treatment against scale insects and mealybugs will help contain spreading to other plants in your house or garden.
+An efficient and timely treatment against scale insects and mealybugs will protect other plants in your house or garden.

 Smart tip about scale insects